• Skip to primary navigation

 *When making hand pies or smaller pastries, I find chopping the peaches into small cubes is easier to work with.

-* *If you find your Peach Pie Filling isn't thick enough, try adding an extra 1 -2 tablespoons of arrowroot flour.
+For additional thickening, you can add an extra 1 -2 tablespoons of arrowroot flour.

 Watch the Video!